 This is a nice reference book for the casual to the serious tea drinker.

 Cancer Hates Tea by Maria Uspenski and Dr. Mary L. Hary

 Cancer Hates Tea was a finalist for Best Tea Publication 2017 World Tea Awards in 2017.
 Author Maria Uspenski is the founder of one of my favorite tea shops, The Tea Spot.

 Uspenski helps the reader understand the biology of the human body at the cellular level and how cancer affects it.
 She explains the healing power of tea, backed by 5,000 scientific studies, leaving the reader with a feeling of control over their own wellness.
 The book inspires the reader to overhaul old beverage habits.

 Most people don’t write about tea solely as it relates to cancer.
 But it did get my attention.
 You don’t have to have cancer to read this book.
-It’s an amazing story of tea with wellness references backed by studies along with many wonderful recipes throughout the book.
+It’s an amazing tea story with wellness references backed by studies and many wonderful recipes throughout the book.